 Me presenting freud at SciPy 2018

-As a computational scientist first and foremost, I believe in tying software development as directly to specific applications as possible.
-My colleague Simon Adorf and I published a paper on this topic in Computing in Science & Engineering, and more recently we wrote a blog post providing a high level discussion of our approach.
-With this mentality, I have also developed a few small, self-contained Python packages with clear applications, the rowan package for quaternion manipulation and the coxeter package for working with geometric data, particularly polytopes in two and three dimensions.
+In graduate school my colleague Simon Adorf and I published a paper on this topic in Computing in Science & Engineering, and more recently we wrote a blog post providing a high level discussion of our approach.
+With this mentality, I also developed a few small, self-contained Python packages with clear applications, the rowan package for quaternion manipulation and the coxeter package for working with geometric data, particularly polytopes in two and three dimensions.